SIG Sauer: 1864–1975

 Upon receiving the 1864 government contract to produce rifles, the company name was changed to Schweizerische Industrie Gesellschaft (SIG, German for "Swiss Industrial Company"), known as Société Industrielle Suisse in French-speaking regions of Switzerland, reflecting the new emphasis on their production.

+J. P. Sauer & Sohn formed part of the German armaments industry under Nazi rule, producing firearms for the Wehrmacht, Luftwaffe, and Waffen-SS during World War II.
+Like other private manufacturers in Nazi Germany, the company operated within a centrally directed war economy in which industrial output was subordinated to the regime’s military objectives.
+The Sauer 38H pistol produced by the firm was issued to German military and security forces, including units of the Waffen-SS.

+Following World War II, German arms manufacturers underwent restructuring and ownership changes.
+The later formation of SIG Sauer in the 1970s through cooperation between Switzerland’s SIG and Germany’s J. P. Sauer & Sohn reflects this post-war industrial realignment rather than a direct institutional continuity with wartime operations.

 The SIG P210 pistol was developed in 1947 based on the French Modèle 1935 pistol (the Petter-Browning design was licensed).
 It was adopted by the Swiss military in 1949 as the "Pistole 49".
 This single-action semi-automatic P210 brought SIG much acclaim, due to the precision processes employed in its manufacture and its resultant accuracy and reliability.
 The P210 frame design incorporates external rails that fit closely with the slide, thus eliminating play in the mechanism during firing.
 The P210 was noted for its extreme accuracy.
 The Petter-Browning patent was a refinement of the Browning Hi-Power (P35), which was John Moses Browning's last design which was created for the French 1935 pistol, but not adopted.

 Swiss law limits the ability of Swiss companies to export firearms.
 Swiss companies which wish to do this have to do so by using a foreign partner.
 So in the 1970s SIG purchased both Swiss Hämmerli and German J. P. Sauer and Sohn, which resulted in the formation of SIG Sauer.